godot-dimensions/g4mf/specification/specification.md

 G4MF files may be stored in a JSON-based text format (`.g4tf`) or a binary format (`.g4b`).
 With the text format, binary blobs of data may either be base64-encoded within the JSON, or referenced as external files.
 The binary format is a more compact representation of the same data, which appends binary blobs of data to the end of the JSON.

 For convenience, the details of how the binary format works are described in a separate file: [G4MF Binary File Format](parts/binary_file_format.md).

+## JSON Schema

+See [g4mf.schema.json](schema/g4mf.schema.json) for the G4MF main document JSON schema, and other files for all the other JSON schemas.